rd45/oci-automation/README.md

 3. ansible downloads & installs JDK & swingbench onto the compute node, configures sqlnet, runs the setup scripts for the OE benchmark into the database
 4. ansible runs a test and captures the output

+run.sh will do all these things... eventually...

-boom - automated build & execution of a database performance test environment
+when it does - boom, automated build & execution of a database performance test environment